camunda/camunda/.github/ISSUE_TEMPLATE/optimize-epic.md

 - [ ] The documentation sufficiently describes the new/changed behaviour
 - [ ] Test data is available in order to demo this change, if necessary

-When all stages are complete, please move the issue to "Ready to Complete" status and let the author know via a comment.
-If any stages are incomplete, please move it back to "In Progress" and let the author know via a comment explaining the reasons why.
+When all stages are complete, please move the issue to "Ready to Complete" status and assign the issue to the Engineering DRI.
+If any stages are incomplete, please move it back to "In Progress", assign the Engineering DRI, and explain in a comment explaining the reasons why.

 ### Completion